 Ahh…You can say ouch for that last one…

 Now that I have your attention, let’s help you figure out what’s going with your time.
-Everything I teach in Workaholic Uprising, be it the course, the journal, the soon-to-be book, is rooted in making time for yourself.
+Everything I teach in Workaholic Uprising, be it the course or the journal, is rooted in making time for yourself.
 I teach from a place of self-care because we always sacrifice our needs first.
 Here’s a breakdown my day…

 5:00 AM: Wake up (read, meditate, yoga, pranayama, journal, write, get dressed) I don’t do all these things, I usually pick one or two…In addition to getting dressed of course.